PurpJell/PurpJeopardy/README.md

 # PurpJeopardy

 PurpJeopardy is an interactive quiz game built with Electron, Express, and WebSockets.
 It allows multiple players to join and participate in a quiz game hosted on a local network.
+Note that this game is hosted localy over LAN, therefore some non-beginner-friendly steps are required to setup the game correctly.

 ## Features